+Find Today.com’s announcement here.
 The National Book Foundation announced its annual 5 Under 35 honorees, a selection of five fiction writers under the age of 35 whose debut work promises to leave a lasting impression on the literary landscape.
-Each honoree was selected by a National Book Award Winner, Finalist, or Longlisted author, or authors previously recognized by the 5 Under 35 program.
+Each honoree was selected by a past National Book Award Winner, Finalist, or Longlister, or by an author previously recognized by the 5 Under 35 program.
 5 Under 35 honorees are writers from around the world, under the age of 35, who have published their first and only book of fiction—either a short story collection or a novel—within the last five years.
-“The 5 Under 35 program continues to honor the next generation of literary luminaries, and this year’s honorees represent some of the best new fiction in recent years,” said David Steinberger, Chair of the Board of Directors of the National Book Foundation.
-“It is an honor to welcome these authors into the National Book Foundation … Continue reading “The National Book Foundation Announces its 2022 5 Under 35 Honorees”
+“Since it was established in 2006, the 5 Under 35 program has identified writers whose debut titles suggest careers of great promise,” said David Steinberger, Chair of the Board of Directors of the National Book Foundation.
+“These exceptional young writers have already made their mark on the literary world with … Continue reading “The National Book Foundation Announces its 2023 5 Under 35 Honorees”

 Presented in partnership with the National Book Foundation, Alfred P. Sloan Foundation, and The Cooper Union, the 2023 Science + Literature Ceremony celebrates the second cohort of Science + Literature selected titles: Dyke (Geology), Real Life, and Blockchain Chicken Farm.
 The program feature readings and conversation with authors Sabrina Imbler, Brandon Taylor, and Xiaowei R. Wang, moderated by Jennifer Baker, creator and host of the Minorities in Publishing podcast.